yohasebe/rsyntaxtree/docs/documentation.md

 The `Radical symmetrization` option affects the way branch nodes are drawn.
 The options `Font style`, `Font size`, `Connector height`, and `Color` need no explanation.
 By changing the values of these options, you can change the appearance of the resulting image.

+### Tree Direction

+The `Direction` option controls the orientation of the tree layout:

+- **Top to Bottom** (`ttb`): The default.
+Root node at the top, leaves at the bottom.
+- **Left to Right** (`ltr`): Root node at the left, leaves expand to the right.
+Useful for classification trees, taxonomies, and other hierarchical structures where horizontal layout is preferred.

+In left-to-right mode, connectors, triangles, movement paths, and line-type connections are all adapted to the horizontal orientation.
+The `Connector Height` option controls the horizontal depth between tree levels in LTR mode.

 ### Fonts Used to Generate PNG

 Currently, you can choose among the font styles `Noto Sans`, `Noto Serif`, `Noto Sans Mono` and `WQY Zen Hei`.